 Students in a CMGMH concentration will complete their practicum or internship placements at clinical training sites that have been approved by the concentration directors.
-The list of approved training sites can be accessed via SSIG.
-Also, at least 25% of the training experience will be with culturally diverse clients or organizations that serve the population of interest.
+The list of approved training sites is available.
+Also, at least 25% of the training experience (by time of graduation) will be with culturally diverse clients or organizations that serve the population of interest.

 Q: Are there other requirements that I should know about?

 A: To support students’ professional growth and development, CMGMH requires that all concentration students attend at least one Continuing Education (CE) event annually that is sponsored or approved by the Center for Multicultural & Global Mental Health.

 Q: I saw the deadline to apply for a concentration.
 It is past the deadline but I still would like to declare a concentration.
 What do I do?

 A: You may be able to declare a concentration up until registration for spring courses.
 There will be an additional opportunity to declare CMGMH concentrations in the spring.
 Contact the director of the concentration that you are interested in applying for to find out if you are still able to declare.

 A: CMGMH concentrations are open to all WJC students who have a strong interest in serving historically marginalized individuals, families and communities.
 To enroll, students should download and complete both the Concentration Application Form and the Concentration Declaration Form from the Registrar’s Office webpage, and submit it to the concentration director.
 The Concentration Declaration Form must first be reviewed by the student’s advisor.
 Students typically apply in the fall semester of their first year and begin courses during the second semester of their first year.

 Q: I am interested in learning more about the international immersion programs.
 Who do I contact?